“You’re going to Iceland for two whole weeks!? What will you do there?” a colleague of mine asked.

 Ready?
 Let’s go!

 Day 1: arrival in Reykjavik.
-Depending on when your flight arrives, how long it took you to get here, … you might want to settle in, relax, have a bite to eat or just take a walk around to get a feel of the place.
+Depending on when your flight arrives and how long it took you to get here, you might want to settle in, relax, have a bite to eat or just take a walk around to get a feel of the place.
 Don’t sweat it, Reykjavik is small, you’ll have plenty of time to explore tomorrow!
 And on the way from the airport to Reykjavik, why not stop at the famous Blue Lagoon for a soak?

 Day 5: It’s glacier time!
 A close drive will bring you to the Solheimajökull glacier tongue.
 If you want to do some proper glacier-hiking, you will obviously need to book a guide.

 Continue to Vik, where black sand beaches and basalt rock formations await you at Reynisfara.

 From there on, it’s off to Skaftafell. (+/- 1h30 drive) If you still have energy left, you can take a walk to yet another glacier tongue: Skaftafelljökull, where a marked trail and free brochure will explain you the geology of the place.

 Day 6: the land of ice.
 Still in Skaftafell, take a walk up to Svartifoss, a dramatic looking waterfall!

 Drive to the famous Jökulsárlón lagoon to see huge ice boulders rest on the black beach or in the lagoon.
 Spend the night in Höfn.

 Day 7: fjords or waterfalls today?
 You have two options.
 You can drive along the coast and discover the numerous remote East Fjords or you can go inland to explore the Lagarfljot area with the beautiful Hengifoss waterfall.
 Whatever the choice, make sure to visit Seydisfjördur, surrounded by snow-capped mountains and dripping waterfalls.